po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/10-Stu_Event-Delegation/README.md

 ## Acceptance Criteria

+Aim to meet the following acceptance criteria:

-* It's done when each item's "Remove" button can be clicked to remove its respective shopping list item.
+* It's done when each item's Remove button can be clicked to remove its respective shopping list item.

-## 📝 Note(s)
+## 📝 Notes

-Refer to the documentation:
+Refer to the following documentation:

 [jQuery Docs on Event Delegation](https://learn.jquery.com/events/event-delegation/)

-## 💡 Hint(s)
+## 💡 Hints

 * Use your knowledge in DOM traversal to select an element's parent.